Invoice Factoring Costs: The Essential Guide

 Many factoring companies charge additional service fees.
 Some standard factoring fees include:

 • Origination or initial filing fee: A one-time fee charged at the start of the factoring process.
 Not every factoring company charges an origination fee.
+It may also be called a percentage fee.

 • Lockbox Fee: AKA a monitoring fee, it’s an extra fee for monitoring the reserve account.
 Most times, it’s unnecessary unless it significantly reduces the factor rate.